sudip5004/take-home/README.md

 6. Access the server using an http client.

 ## Tasks:
 1. Come up with **functional tests** for the application.
-2. Write tests/assertions in your favorite programming language.
+Use Junit5 and Write tests/assertions in java/kotlin.
+2. Create a Java data class and use that data class to store/parse the service json response.
+3. Define a Json Schema and Do a Schema check for the response of http://localhost:8080/game?name=
 3. Open a pull request for code review.